opentracing-contrib/java-grpc/README.md

 We also provide two built-in implementations:

 - `ActiveSpanContextSource.GRPC_CONTEXT` uses the current `io.grpc.Context` and returns the active span context for `OpenTracingContextKey`.
-- `ActiveSpanContextSource.NONE` always returns null as the active span context, which means the client will always start a new trace
+- `ActiveSpanContextSource.NONE` always returns null as the active span context, which means the client will retrieve the span from `io.opentracing.Tracer.activeSpan().context()`.
+This is the default active span context source.

 ## Custom Span Decorators